sehlen-bsi/botan-docs/audit_generator/README.md

 to other topics is possible by simply using the other topic's YAML file name as the reference target.
 E.g. "See also :ref:\`changes/my_other_topic\` for further info".

+"Approvers" of a patch are users that approved a pull request, users that merged other user's pull requests or an explicit "auditer" stated in the YAML file.
+Auditers from the YAML file are rendered in parenthesis and _replace_ potential approvers from GitHub in the final rendering.
+Use the auditer's GitHub handle!

 Eventually, the directory with all topic description YAML files is passed to `audit.py` to render them into rST documents to be consumed by Sphinx.